 - The fey, mask-wearing bandits in Quest of the Delta Knights have a hideout consisting of a bunch of rope bridges and wooden platforms.
 When the heroes escape from their flimsy jail cell, they get chased around and around the set ad nauseum.

 - In the remake of King Solomon's Mines with Richard Chamberlain they meet a tribe of people who live entirely in the trees, never touching the ground.

 - The Hometree from Avatar.

-- Basic D&D supplement The Elves of Alfheim (Mystara).
-In Alfheim the elves have various tree houses connected by ladders and catwalks.
-The area "Sky City" in Alfheim Town is a network of rope bridges and catwalks connecting "treeforts" in the huge Sentinel Trees.
-And then "you'll walk right under it and never notice" type of Wood Elf settlements everywhere.
+- In the basic D&D supplement The Elves of Alfheim for (Mystara), the Alfheim elves have various tree houses connected by ladders and catwalks.
+The "Sky City" area in Alfheim Town is a network of rope bridges and catwalks connecting "treeforts" in the huge Sentinel Trees.
+And then you also have the "you'll walk right under it and never notice" type of Wood Elf settlements everywhere.

 - The old Role Aids supplement "Giants" has a race of forest-loving giants, who live in a Treetop Town that moves.

 - In Steamlogic's Mechanical Dreams, almost all of civilization live amongst branches of the giant trees of that world.
 The trees not only provide most of the resources needed, but they also act as a buffer against the titan-sized predators of that world.

 - The Magic: The Gathering card Treetop Village.